SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/Troubleshoot_your_intakes.md

 2. Check your account configuration (credentials, url...)

 *Using a log concentrator*
-1. Check the logs and send it to a local file
+1. Check the logs and send it to a local file for testing
 2. Redo the installation following our documentation

    !!note